 If you’re due an upgrade in 2020 and beyond, and you want a phone with a 120Hz display, you’ll want to check out this list – it details ALL phones that feature displays with 120Hz refresh rates…

-Right now, when it comes to phones with 120Hz refresh rates, you have just a few, select options which you can see below:
+Right now, when it comes to phones with 120Hz refresh rates (and 120Hz is now the highest refresh rate you can get on a phone), you have just a few, select options which you can see below:

 Phones With 120Hz Displays (UPDATED):

 - Samsung Galaxy S20 Range

 - OnePlus 8 & OnePlus 8 Pro

 - ASUS ROG Phone 2

 - OPPO Find X2

 - iPad Pro Models